 In 2017 the Historical Assoc. set up a resale shop in the house, and for the first time, opened it up to visitors.
 This has proven very popular with visitors as they can score some great bargains and see what the house looks like, including that hand pump in the kitchen.

-Here are some photos from when we opened in August 2017 - but - most of these items are gone already.
 We welcome donations (no textiles or cloth items though) and we encourage you to visit often, as items rarely last a week before they are sold.

 The Resale shop is generally open when the museum is open, however, we can arrange for someone to meet you if you want to visit during our closed hours.
 Please call Jodie at 419-350-1082 or email us at KImuseum@msn.com.